 |application configuration settings||Limited||●||●|

-You can choose different deployment models which each has its own pros and cons regarding data privacy.
+You can choose different deployment models that each has its own pros and cons regarding data privacy.

 - Public Cloud – Provisioned for open use by the general public and owned, managed, and operated by a business, academic, or government organization.
 It exists on the premises of the cloud provider.

-- Private Cloud – Provisioned for exclusive use of single organization and owned, managed, and operated by the organization or a third party and it may exist on or off-premises.
+- Private Cloud – Provisioned for the exclusive use of a single organization and owned, managed, and operated by the organization or a third party and it may exist on or off-premises.